Oral History

 Building for global populations meant honoring the emotional connection that people have to places near and far.

-Dana: The most intimidating part of this is the weight to accurately represent people’s worlds.
+Dana: The most intimidating part of this is the weight of trying to accurately represent people’s worlds.
 How do you do that well, and how do you do it globally?
 If you’re choosing colors for desert, or forests, we all know that these regions don’t look the same everywhere.

-Designers shared personal photos to help compare water around the world
+Designers shared personal photos to help compare water around the world.

-Michael: That was definitely a fun part of testing it: Picking a place I had never seen before and zooming in to see how green Central Asia is, or what the Sahara looks like.
+Michael: That was definitely a fun part of testing it: picking a place I had never seen before and zooming in to see how green Central Asia is, or what the Sahara looks like.

 David: This work captures the best of Maps: It helps you understand things about the physical world, the way someone far away might look at a paper map and imagine snow-capped peaks and far off forests.
 It better depicts the world we live in, and adds meaning.